mongodb/mongo/src/mongo/db/repl/README.md

 The `ReplicationCoordinator` then updates the `SlaveInfo` for the receiving node with its most recently acquired OpTimes.

-If the sending node is primary, this updates the commit point if the sending node sees that a majority of its nodes have reached a newer OpTime.
-Any threads blocking on a writeConcern are woken up to check if they now fulfill their requested writeConcern.

 The next heartbeat is scheduled and then the next action set by the `TopologyCoordinator` is executed.